A massive blaze on Nantucket Island has damaged a historic hotel and several other buildings

-Massachusetts firefighters were battling a large blaze Saturday that was first reported at a hotel on Nantucket Island.
+Massachusetts firefighters battled a large blaze Saturday that was first reported at a hotel on Nantucket Island.

 Authorities received a report about a fire at the Veranda House hotel just after 6:45 a.m.
 Saturday, at which time an off-duty captain and several people ran to the scene to help evacuate guests from the hotel, the Nantucket Fire Department said in a news release.